rlmckenney/authentication-tutorial/typescript/jwt/tutorial/step-2.md

 #### 2.4.3 Run the migration script

-Run `pnpm run db:migrate` to execute the migration script and create the tables in your database.
+Run `pnpm db:migrate` to execute the migration script and create the tables in your database.
 You can inspect the database with a tool like [TablePlus](https://tableplus.com/) to verify that the tables were created successfully.